-Table 78 Specific mitigation measures
+Table 79 Specific mitigation measures

-NO. MEASURE S-1 As far as possible, keep a cycling link open during the official opening period between the South Shore and Montreal.
+NO. MEASURE S-1 Unless there are exceptional circumstances, maintain, during the official opening periods, a cycling link between the South Shore and Montreal, including Nuns' Island.
+Cycling links will be re-established on both sides of Highway 15 when the work is finished.
 S-2 When possible, inform users of cycling links of safe detours and closure periods.
 As for recreational boating, provide one or more marked channels to ensure safe passage and have the required notices to shipping issued through CCG's Marine Communications and Traffic Services.
-S-3 Start work outside nesting times for birds whose nesting schedule normally ranges from mid-April to mid-August in the study area.
+S-3A Conduct work outside nesting times for birds whose nesting schedule normally ranges from mid-April to mid-August in the study area.
+S-3B S-3B Avoid carrying out potentially destructive or disruptive activities during sensitive periods and in sensitive locations in order to reduce the risk of affecting birds, their nests and eggs.
+If activities cannot be avoided, develop and implement appropriate preventive and mitigation measures to minimize the risk of bycatches and help maintain sustainable migratory bird populations.
+Bird nesting periods normally range from mid-April to mid-August in the study area.
 S-4 Where feasible, permanent noise barriers will be built before the start of work.
 S-5 In the spring, install a fence along the construction perimeter (exclosure) and maintain it for the duration of the work.
+The fence will be designed for the required functions and will be removed as soon as it is no longer needed.
+Regular inspections will be made along the fence.
 S-6 At the end of summer and before start of work, capture brown snakes found on the exclosure and relocate them in suitable habitats outside the site.
 Relocation should be discussed with the appropriate authorities (MDDEFP).
-S-7 As far as possible, avoid work in wetlands suitable for herpetofauna (Nuns' Island Bridge and Seaway Dike) or minimize work in these environments.
-S-8 When working in urban areas, remove loose material and other debris on a daily basis from streets used by vehicles and machinery.
-S-9 Maintain transportation vehicles and construction equipment in good working order to prevent leaks of oil, fuel or other pollutants and to minimize gaseous emissions and noise.
-S-10 Prohibit access to the site to any mobile equipment that leaks oil.
-Keep a vehicle maintenance log.